Mackeson became the first brewery to introduce milk stout.

 Mackeson XXX Stout was brewed under licence in the United States by the Hudepohl-Schoenling Brewing Company in Cincinnati, Ohio from around 2000.

-Whitbread sold its beer operations to Interbrew of Belgium for £400 million in 2000.
-Interbrew merged with AmBev to form Inbev from 2004.
+Whitbread sold its brewing operations to Interbrew of Belgium for £400 million in 2000.
+Interbrew merged with AmBev to form Inbev in 2004.

-Mackeson Stout was produced under contract by a number of brewers from 1999, including Young’s of Wandsworth, Ridley’s of Chelmsford, Cameron’s of Hartlepool and Hydes of Manchester.
-Since the closure of Hydes Brewery in 2012, the production location has been unclear.
+Mackeson Stout has been produced under contract by a number of brewers since 1999, including Young’s of Wandsworth, Ridley’s of Chelmsford, Cameron’s of Hartlepool, Hydes of Manchester and Brains of Cardiff.

-The ABV of Mackeson’s was reduced from 3 percent to 2.8 percent from 2012 in order to qualify for duty relief.
+The ABV of Mackeson was reduced to 2.8 percent in order to qualify for duty relief in 2012.

-According to information kindly provided by InBev, Mackeson Stout contains 600g of lactose per hectolitre of final product.
+According to information kindly provided by InBev, Mackeson Stout contained 600g of lactose per hectolitre of final product as of 2020.